venkichowdary5/Installing-Composer-on-Mac-OSX/composer_macos.md

 # Installing-Composer-on-Mac-OSX
-Installing Composer on Mac OSX Step by Step Tutorial
+Installing Composer Globally on Mac OSX Step by Step Tutorial

 In this guide, i'm installing Composer on a machine running Mac OSX